sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 The guardian of positivity frowned, raising an eyebrow in confusion. "...Yes...?"

 "I doubt there is much more we can do about the roles we played in the waking world.
 What we *can* do, I believe, is if these beings are here because of our killer, then we can tell them what we know.
-Then perhaps, we might also learn some information about them."
+Then perhaps, we might also learn some information about them, and, if so lucky, a means to return to the world of the living."

 Nightmare approached his brother, going to stand on the opposite side of the captain's chair, and looked out into the void of space.
 Dream, more out of confusion than anything, lowered his bow.